microsoft/Linux-CommA/README.md

 repos](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-ubuntu?view=sql-server-ver15#tools)
 (this is for `mssql-tools`):

 > Caution: these commands use `sudo` and add a package repository.
+Change the
+> Ubuntu version to your version (`cat /etc/os-release` for the number).

 ```sh
 curl https://packages.microsoft.com/keys/microsoft.asc | sudo apt-key add -